What I plan to do on my trip to Basque Country

 March 10th cannot get here soon enough!

 Have you visited the Basque Country?
 I ‘d love to know what you did, where you ate and drank, and what you loved about this region of Spain.
 Have you taken any wine trips?
 Wine tourism is becoming increasingly popular.
-As a wine enthusiast, I find myself sometimes selecting destinations with wine regions.
+Though I am a travel writer first, as a wine enthusiast, I find myself sometimes selecting destinations with wine regions.
 How about you?

 Interested in visiting Basque Country?
 I found some fantastic tips in this article.